TrevorStubbs/cityExplorer/README.md

 This is a site that allows a user to enter in a city and it will return a list of information about the city

 ## Getting Started
 This is the server side program.
-To use you must go to [City Explorer Front End](https://codefellows.github.io/code-301-guide/curriculum/city-explorer-app/front-end/) and enter in your server info.
+To use you must go to [City Explorer Front End](https://codefellows.github.io/code-301-guide/curriculum/city-explorer-app/front-end/) and enter in your server info. must start the SQL database to make it work.

 ## Architecture
 This project is build using JavaScript, Node.js, Express, DOTENV, CORS and Heroku.